will-leeson/graph-builder/README.md

 * `clang-tools-11`
 * `libclang-11-dev`

-In most cases, these can be installed using your OS's package manager, e.g. sudo apt get `<Package>`
+In most cases, these can be installed using your OS's package manager, e.g. `sudo apt-get install <Package>`

 ## Build
 To build this project, clone this repository and follow these steps: